martinvicknair/cbdlittleton.com/_pages/about.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
 <p><em>We offer competitive pricing and have a money back guarantee policy.
 If not satisfied, we will refund your order within 45 days if purchased from our website.
-If you purchased your product at a franchise, you have 30 days to return the item with proof of purchase at the location it was purchased.
+If you purchased your product at a franchise, you have 30 days to return the item with proof of purchase to the location at which it was purchased.
 If you purchased from a wholesale account, or another authorized retailer, you will fall within that individuals return policy.
 We take your privacy seriously and will take all measures to protect your personal information.
 Any personal information received will only be used to fill your order.
 We will not sell or redistribute your information to anyone.</em></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->